manforowicz/manforowicz.github.io/src/index.md

 ## Circuit Boards

-I really like designing circuit boards.
+I enjoy designing circuit boards.
 Here are a few that I'm particularly proud of:

 <div class="horizontal-container">